ali5ter/sketchDiff/README.md

 # skdiff
-Command to generate visual differences between two sketch files
+Command to generate visual differences between two sketch files.
+Useful as a `git diff` for your Sketch files.

+This is a bash script that will run in your macOS using Terminal app.

 ## Usage
 `skdiff -h` for help information